MichaelCasaDev/MichaelCasaDev/README.md

 ⚡️Building the **Future**!

- ⚙️ *Full stack Web Developer & Student*
+ ⚙️ *Full stack Web Developer*

 <br />

 ### About Me

-I'm Michael, I'm 18 and I love coding!
+I'm Michael, I'm 19 and I love coding!
-I live in 🇮🇹 Italy and I'm studing computer engineering.
+I live in 🇮🇹 Italy.

 ### Contact Me
 You can reach me here